PRECIOUS-Gold pares earlier losses, silver falls on Fed speculation

 Data from the U.S. Mint showed that August sales of American Eagle gold bullion coins stood at just 3,000 ounces as of Monday, far lower that the 39,000 ounces for the whole of August last year and the monthly average of almost 100,000 ounces for the first seven months of this year.

-Platinum last traded at $1,507.74 an ounce, up 0.4 percent, while palladium was up 0.3 percent at $749.5 an ounce.
-(Additional reporting by A. Ananthalakshmi in Singapore; editing by Jan Harvey and William Hardy)
+Platinum was last trading at $1,508.24 an ounce, up 0.4 percent, while palladium was down 0.1 percent at $747 an ounce.
+(Additional reporting by A. Ananthalakshmi in Singapore; editing by Jan Harvey and Keiron Henderson)

 * Reliance Industries says over 72 million Jio customers have signed up for Jio Prime